marcantondahmen/automad/packages/standard/dark/README.md

 | Show In Footer | Add the page to the footer menu. |
 | Show In Navbar | Add the page to the navbar menu. |

+## Transparent Navbars

+By default the navbar inherits its background color from the page.
+In order to have a nice stretched teaser image that also serves as background for your navbar, you can toggle the `Make Transparent Navbar` checkbox to make the navbar fully transparent on load.

 ## Logo and Brand

 To set the brand name, a navbar logo and favicons, use the following options.